 AEG C.IV

-The C.IV was based on the AEG C.II, but featured a larger wingspan and an additional forward-firing Spandau-type 7.92 mm machine gun.
+This aircraft was an improvement on the AEG C.II, featuring a larger wingspan and an additional forward-firing Spandau-type 7.92 mm machine gun.

-C.IV aircraft saw service with the Bulgarian Air Force and the Turkish Flying Corps.
+This particular aircraft model, known as the C.IV, was employed by both the Bulgarian Air Force and the Turkish Flying Corps.

 Specifications